Skip to main content

 Ready to Get Started?

-Add Charlotte to your Claude Code setup in one command, or explore the documentation and source on GitHub.
+Add Charlotte to your Claude Code setup in one command, or read through the documentation and source on GitHub first.